‘They’ll Do It Again’ Senator Marco Rubio Says To ‘Face The Nation’ On Russian Meddling In The 2016 Election

 Anonymous sources say that the air-to-surface missile has been tested by the Russian military three times already.
 It is allegedly being developed for use with strategic bombing technology.

-Putin mentioned these weapons during an address in March, saying “I want to tell all those who have fueled the arms race over the last 15 years, sought to win unilateral advantages over Russia, introduced unlawful sanctions aimed to contain our country’s development: You have failed to contain Russia.”
+Putin mentioned these weapons during an address in March, saying, “I want to tell all those who have fueled the arms race over the last 15 years, sought to win unilateral advantages over Russia, introduced unlawful sanctions aimed to contain our country’s development: You have failed to contain Russia.”

 Kremlin is thought to have more weapons in their possession than the rest of the world, and two of the weapons debuted during Putin’s address may be ready as early as 2020.